-Staff are appointed, orientated, and managed using current good practice.
-Staff are suitably skilled and experienced.
-Staffing levels are sufficient to provide clinically and culturally appropriate care.
+Staff are appointed, orientated and managed using current good practice.
+Staff were suitably skilled and experienced.
+Staffing levels were sufficient to provide clinically and culturally appropriate care.
 A systematic approach to identify and deliver ongoing learning supports safe and equitable service delivery.
-Staff performance is monitored.
+Staff performance was monitored.